What we set out to test

 Can brands increase discoverability and drive online sales by adding automation to their search campaigns?

 AirAsia, APAC’s biggest low-cost airline, operates flights to over 150 destinations across more than 20 countries.
-The brand traditionally used manual search ads to connect with prospective travelers.
+Traditionally, the travel brand’s marketing plan was to use manual search ads to connect with prospective travelers.
 But as AirAsia’s network grew to exceed 5,000 routes, the brand found that manually fine-tuning its keyword strategy was sapping its resources — especially while it was developing ads in nine different languages.

 The airline knew finding a better way to create relevant, timely search ads was key to establishing a larger presence in markets like India, where brand awareness was relatively low.
 That’s why AirAsia decided to find out whether automated solutions would help it show up and capture travelers’ attention in the right moments.

 AirAsia used Dynamic Search Ads, a format fueled by machine learning, to automatically develop tailored search ads and lead travelers to relevant landing pages based on their searches.
 For instance, people who searched for “ccu to del flight” were served an ad promoting affordable flights from Kolkata to New Delhi.
 Once they clicked on the ads, travelers were immediately directed to the airline’s booking page.

 The brand used the Drafts and Experiments tool to see how complementing its existing manual search campaigns with these automated ads would impact performance in Bangalore and Kolkata.

 - Control group: Manual generic search ads* for four weeks

 - Test group: Manual generic search ads* and automated Dynamic Search Ads for four weeks

 *Standard generic keywords like destinations and cities were used for AirAsia’s manual search campaign.

 What we learned